Scissor Sisters (convicted killers): Mulhall family

-The girls' father, John Mulhall, hanged himself in Phoenix Park when his daughters were charged with the killing in December 2005.
+The girls' father, John Mulhall, died by suicide in December 2005.
 He was not believed to have been involved in the killing.

 Linda Mulhall turned to alcohol and slashed her arms, causing her to spend over a week in a psychiatric hospital.
 In April 2009, she claimed to fellow inmates that she had in fact smashed Noor's head and distributed the fragments in rubbish bins in the Phoenix Park.
 This first disclosure of where Noor's head had ended up was referred to as "the final secret of the Scissor Sisters" by Cormac Looney in the Evening Herald.

-Charlotte caused a further national controversy in 2008 when photographs of her jokingly holding a knife to the throat of a male prisoner in Mountjoy Prison were leaked to the press.
+Charlotte caused a further national controversy in 2008 when photographs of her holding a knife to the throat of a male prisoner in Mountjoy Prison were leaked to the press.
 As a result, security in Irish prisons was increased. and Charlotte was moved to Limerick Prison, the only other Irish prison to contain a women's unit.

 The girls' brother, James Mulhall, pleaded guilty to the robbery of two prostitutes, claiming he robbed the women to support his own six children and his sister Linda's four children whom he took on after she was jailed.